mitoNGS/MToolBox_snakemake/README.md

 ### Installation of Anaconda

-The grid implementation of the Mykopat pipeline is deployed in a conda environment, i.e. a virtual environment with all the needed tools/modules (including hmmer and clustal-omega).
+The grid implementation of the MToolBox pipeline is deployed in a conda environment, _i.e._ a virtual environment with all the needed tools/modules.
 Installing conda is therefore essential, before installing the pipeline.

 Follow instructions at http://docs.anaconda.com/anaconda/install/linux/